yin0110/t-talk/readme.md

 #### Login

-- Authenticate user with JSON Web Token & set middleware.
+- Authenticate user with JSON Web Token & implemented by flask middleware

 #### Use Socket IO to achieve real-time chat